QuantConnect/quantconnect-cli/README.md

 $ yarn global add quantconnect-cli
 ```

 After installing using the instructions above, simply `cd` into an empty directory and run `qcli init` to set-up a QuantConnect CLI project.

-After that's done, all the commands from the list down below are available to you.
+# Workflow

+A workflow with QuantConnect CLI may look like this:
+1. `cd` into the QuantConnect CLI project.
+2. Run `qcli pull` to pull all remote changes.
+3. Run `qcli push --watch` to push all local changes and start watching for file changes which will be pushed to QuantConnect when they happen.
+4. Open a new terminal/tab and `cd` into the QuantConnect CLI project again (keep `qcli push --watch` running in the other terminal/tab).
+5. Start programming and run backtests with `qcli backtests:new --open` whenever there is something to backtest.
+The `--open` flag means that the backtest results will be opened in the browser when done.
+Additionally, you can specify the project id or name with `--project` if you don't want the interactive selector to open every time.

+Whenever you create a new algorithm or alpha stream, quit the `qcli push --watch` command, run `qcli pull` and run `qcli push --watch` again.

 # Commands